310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% endbubble %}

 {% bubble Mao %}
-I’m trynna say that I’m looking forward to your event, y’know!
+I’m tryna say that I’m looking forward to your event, y’know!
 Here, you can have this merch I got, so cheer up~♪
 {% endbubble %}

 {% bubble Midori smile %}